Lauren Parsekian: Personal life

 Parsekian is of Armenian descent.
+She is the great granddaughter of Armenian Genocide survivors from former Western Armenia.
 Parsekian became engaged to Aaron Paul in Paris on January 1, 2012.
 The two met at the Coachella Festival.
 They were married on May 26, 2013, in a 1920s Parisian carnival-themed wedding in Malibu, California; Foster the People and John Mayer performed.
-Parsekian gave birth to the couple's first daughter, Story Annabelle, in February 2018.
-Parsekian welcomed the couple’s second child, son Ryden Caspian, in March 2022.
+They have two children.
+Parsekian, whose husband's name was formerly Aaron Paul Sturtevant, legally changed her surname to Paul at the same time that her husband dropped his surname in 2022.